-How Enpass checks for weak passwords?
+How Enpass checks for weak passwords

 Checking password strength in Enpass is based on a trusted password strength estimator called zxcvbn.
 It recognizes common names and surnames, common passwords, popular English words, other common patterns like sequences (abcd), repeats (aaa), dates, keyboard patterns (qwertyuiop).

-Entropy | Strength |
+Bits of Entropy | Password Strength |

 <35 | Very poor |